 Grievance mechanisms are a key element for building stakeholder relationships based on trust, as it provides for early identification of potential concerns.
 Effective stakeholder engagement includes listening and responding to feedback - both positive and negative.
 Our Global Ethics and Compliance Helpline is our worldwide portal for employees and the public which offers a confidential way to raise issues over any of Bunge's activities.
 The Helpline phone number and link to file a complaint are publicly available on the Bunge.com website and are available in multiple languages, anytime and to anyone.
+While reporters could always report child labor concerns through our Helpline, as part of our continual improvement approach, in 2023, we added a "child labor" topic area explicitly to the Helpline's landing page to encourage further reporting in this area.
 While individuals are encouraged to identify themselves, anonymous reports are accepted where local law allows.
 Reports are kept confidential to the extent possible, consistent with the need for appropriate investigation and resolution of the issue.

 Bunge has also established a Palm Oil Grievance Procedure to support timely and transparent responses to stakeholders who identify allegations or concerns in the Bunge supply chain that are not in line with our principles.
-Grievances including credible allegations of ethics violations and instances of human rights abuse or exploitation can be submitted via our grievance portal.
-The palm grievance portal shows credible allegations of potential ethics violations and instances of human rights abuse or exploitation, and details of our review and response procedures, including estimated timelines.
-To enhance our stakeholder engagement efforts in South America, in 2022, Bunge also developed a specialized Grains and Oilseeds Grievance Procedure.
-Concerns raised under this channel can be submitted through our Global Ethics and Compliance Helpline.
+Grievances including credible allegations of ethics violations and instances of human rights abuse or exploitation can be submitted via our Global Ethics and Compliance Helpline.
+Our palm grievance portal shows credible allegations of potential ethics violations and instances of human rights abuse or exploitation, and details of our review and response procedures, including estimated timelines.
+To enhance our stakeholder engagement efforts in South America, in 2022, Bunge also developed a specialized South America Grains and Oilseeds Grievance Procedure.
+Concerns raised in this area can also be submitted through our Global Ethics and Compliance Helpline.

-Bunge will endeavour to enhance our actions as part of our continual commitment to ensuring that our operations and supply chain manage and address modern slavery risk.
-If, at any stage, we identify modern slavery within our operations or supply chain, we would conduct all necessary investigation of that risk and promptly mitigate that risk and any adverse impacts in line with our values, policies and procedures.
+Bunge will endeavor to enhance our actions as part of our continual commitment to ensuring that our operations and supply chain manage and address modern slavery risk.
+If, at any stage, we identify modern slavery or child labor within our operations or supply chain, we would conduct all necessary investigation of that risk and promptly mitigate that risk and any adverse impacts in line with our values, policies and procedures.
 This would include engaging with the relevant supplier and, in some circumstances (including where appropriate remedial action is not taken by such supplier) terminating its contract.

-Measuring effectiveness of actions
+Measuring effectiveness of action